exasol/advanced-analytics-framework/doc/user_guide/user_guide.md

   * The _Continue_ object contains the query list that will be executed before the next iteration and whose results are used as input fo the next iteraton.
 * `handle_query_result()`: This method is called at the following iterations to handle the result of the queries of the previous iteration.

-Here is an example class definition:
+Here is an example class definition using an adhoc implementation within the UDF.
+The example uses the module `builtins` and dynamically adds ExampleQueryHandler and ExampleQueryHandlerFactory to it.

 ```python
 --/